isomerpages/moe-bukittimahpri/_info-for-parents/Sexuality Education.md

 <p>4.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click <a href="https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>

-5. The subjects that incorporate topics on sexuality include:
+<p>5.
+The subjects that incorporate topics on sexuality include:</p>

 <p class="tab">a.
 Science</p>